Signs It's Time to Look for a New Bank

 If you are charged a monthly service fee, you may want to consider changing banks.
-Before you do this, you should call your bank and see if they offer an account without the service.
-You may have an account with a high minimum balance requirement and switching to an account with a lower minimum balance requirement can actually save you money.
-You may not get free money orders or travelers checks, but do you really use them enough to warrant paying the service fee?
-Additionally, see if your bank will waive the fee if you have direct deposit to your account.
+But before you make the switch, call your bank and see if they will offer you an account with no monthly service fees.
+For example, you may have an account with a high minimum balance requirement and switching to an account with a lower minimum balance requirement will save you money in monthly service fees.

+It also may be worthwhile to see if your bank will waive the account fee if you have direct deposit to your account.
 If this is the case, you may want to see if your employer is willing to offer direct deposit.
-You may also be willing to switch banks in order to qualify for lower interesting on a mortgage or a car loan.
+You may also be willing to switch banks in order to qualify for lower interesting on a mortgage or car loan.
 This can offer significant savings and it is definitely worth considering.

 Break the Overdraft Cycle